Wellington Model Aeroplane Club

 - Once airborne move to Pilots’ Box

-- Assisted launches away from people and vehicles
+- Assisted launches away from people

 - Anyone going to recover aircraft MUST have approval of active pilots